givanse/givanse/site/articles-bodies/ember-cli-simple-auth-devise.md

 <p>
-  We will build a Rails project and an Ember project from scratch.
   The backend will manage authentication with the gem <a href="https://github.com/plataformatec/devise" target="_blank">Devise</a>.
 The frontend will be able to `login`, to the Rails backend, using the library
   <a href="https://github.com/simplabs/ember-simple-auth/tree/master/packages/ember-simple-auth-devise" target="_blank">
   Ember Simple Auth</a> (ESA) with its Devise extension.